-Study International Environmental Law, Positive Psychology or International Relations and Politics on this 3-week program located in the heart of Europe!
+Study International Environmental Law, Positive Psychology or International Relations and Politics in the EU on this 2.5-week program located in the heart of Europe!
 Enjoy life in this historic, student town with weekend excursions to Amsterdam and Brussels included in the program.

-This 3-week program designed specifically for CISaustralia students is hosted at Maastricht University – considered one of the best young universities in the world!
-Maastricht is a perfect city to enjoy part of your summer Uni break while gaining academic credit for a course in International Environmental Law, Positive Psychology or International Relations and Politics.
+This 2.5-week program designed specifically for CISaustralia students is hosted at Maastricht University – considered one of the best young universities in the world!
+Maastricht is a perfect city to enjoy part of your summer Uni break while gaining academic credit for a course in International Environmental Law, Positive Psychology or International Relations and Politics in the EU.

 The town invites you to explore its historic buildings, cutting-edge architecture and industrial heritage.
 Thanks to the large international student population, the city also hosts a vibrant cultural scene and has numerous cafés, restaurants, pubs, museums, theatres, music venues, sports facilities and shops to explore.

 Maastricht University focuses on a global outlook while being closely connected to the surrounding community and preparing students to be ready for the national and international labour markets.
 The University plays a leading role in the creation and diffusion of world-class knowledge and innovation, with the aim of providing students and staff an international learning experience and environment.
 With half of its students coming from abroad, the University is an extraordinary melting pot of cultures, languages and nationalities.

 This comprehensive study abroad experience and on-site support provide full assistance with everything from academic advising to immersion into Dutch life.
 Each course incorporates course related field trips to various places within and/or outside of the Netherlands.
 Located in the heart of Europe, this hands-on program, both inside and outside of the classroom, is sure to provide an unforgettable and life-changing experience!

 Here are just a few highlights that make this program exciting and unique: